 Feds: Witness turns in gun thief after suspect shows him firearms stolen during break-ins

 DEARBORN HEIGHTS, Mich.
-(FOX 2) - A suspect connected to break-ins at a Dearborn Heights pawn shop is in custody after he showed stolen weapons to a witness who wound up turning him in, according to a federal court filing.
+(FOX 2) - A suspect connected to break-ins at a Dearborn Heights pawn shop is in custody after he showed stolen weapons and bragged about appearing on the news - only to be turned in, according to a federal court filing.

 According to the filing, Keondrick Rayford admitted to participating in two break-ins at C&C Coins in Dearborn Heights.
 He told investigators that he ran into the businesses after a vehicle crashed through the front, grabbed guns, and put them in a getaway vehicle.
 This happened first just after 5 a.m.
 Sunday and again around midnight Monday.